 - Report to the California Attorney General: www.oag.ca.gov/contact/consumer-complaint-against-business-or-company

 Check Out Apps

-Over one million mobile apps are available today.
+Over a million mobile apps are available today.
 They let us do many wonderful and useful things.
 They can also access our personal information and even our phone’s functions.
-Pause for a moment and check out the features of the latest cool app before you download it.
+Pause a moment and check out the features of the latest cool app before you download it.

 For More Information

 App Reviews, Common Sense Media, available at www.commonsensemedia.org/app-reviews